HusseinOmar/sd-wan-reporter/README.md

 > Credentials you enter are used solely to authenticate to your SD-WAN Manager
 > for the session and are never stored.

-> **Note:** SSL certificate verification is intentionally disabled.
-This tool is
-> intended for use in an isolated lab/administrative environment.

 ---